wen-wong/MovieJunkie-Backend/README.md

 3. `model`: all Java Classes used throughout the project
 4. `repository`: all CRUD methods to persist with the relational database
 5. `service`: all business logic will reside in this folder
-6. `acceptance`: all acceptance tests
+6. `acceptance`: acceptance test suite resides in this folder
+7. `stepDefinitions`: all step definitions
+8. `features`: all gherkin scenarios reside in this folder

 ```
 *